oakestra/documentation/oakestra/get-started.md

 ### Hybrids

-You should have got the gists now, but if you want you can build the infrastructure by composing the components like LEGO blocks.
+You should have got the gist now, but if you want, you can build the infrastructure by composing the components like LEGO blocks.
-You want to give your Cluster Orchestrator computational capabilities?
-Deploy the NodeEngine+Netmanager compoentns and you're done.
-You don't want to use a separate node for the Root Orcestrator?
+Do you want to give your Cluster Orchestrator computational capabilities for the deployment?
+Deploy there the NodeEngine+Netmanager components, and you're done.
+You don't want to use a separate node for the Root Orchestrator?
 Simply deploy it all together with a cluster orchestrator.

 ## Deploy your first application
 ### Create a deployment descriptor